 Selective Laser Sintering or SLS is one of the widely used 3D printing technologies across the globe.
-3D printing refers to the process of turning three-dimensional designs into 3D objects.
-There are several 3D printing technologies available today including SLS, FDM, and many more.
-Let’s know more about SLS 3D printing, the way it works, and its applications.
+In this article we will learn everything about the SLS 3D printing technology, benefits of the technology and the material used in SLS 3D Printing.
+3D printing refers to the process of turning three-dimensional CAD designs into solid objects.

 Patented in 1980’s by Carl Deckard, an undergraduate student at the University of Texas and his academic advisor Dr. Joe Beaman, the idea of SLS was born while working on a summer job.
 Dr. Joeman got interested in the project and managed to get funds for the project.
 Carl Deckard further completed his Masters and Ph.D. degree and got involved with Beaman to create a manufacturing technology that further became additive manufacturing technology.

 Selective Laser Sintering also known as Laser Sintering uses laser technology to fuse small grains of elastomer material and nylon into layers in a 3D structure.
 The technology is convenient and affordable at the same making it one of the most preferred way to build prototypes and parts used in various industries like aerospace, wearables, machine parts, and production tools.